top of page

 Born with Complex Congenital Heart Disease, Stephanie Romer is one of the oldest people in the world living with half a heart, called Hypoplastic Left Heart Syndrome, HLHS: an often terminal heart condition.

-Her story takes you through the first fourteen years of her life as she fights to survive-combating the relentless ticking time bomb in her chest and unwavering war on her mind.
+Quieting the Clock takes you through the first fourteen years of her life as she fights to survive.
+She develops a different way of looking at the world, combating the relentless ticking time bomb in her chest and unwavering war on her mind.
 In the midst of ongoing abuse and medical traumas, she becomes hypervigilant of saving everyone but herself.
-Battling undiagnosed ADHD, debilitating anxiety, depression, and black-out rage, she questions authority and fights for control of her own body by taking life into her own hands.
+Battling undiagnosed ADHD, debilitating anxiety and depression, she questions authority and fights for control of her own body by taking life into her own hands.
 Tick...Tick...Tick...

 *skip to 3:00 mins in for the Announcement!